survivejs/react-book/manuscript/05_react_and_flux.md

 ```

 Integrating `AltContainer` actually grew our component a little bit.
 It also tied this component to Alt.
 If you wanted something forward-looking, you could consider pushing it into component of your own.
 That facade would hide Alt effectively and allow you to replace it with something else later on.

+## Relay?

+Facebook's [Relay](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html) is an interesting alternative to Flux.
+It improves especially on the data fetching department and allows you to push data requirements to the View level.

+Given it's still untested technology we won't be covering it in this book yet.
+Relay comes with its special requirements of its own (GraphQL compatible API) and only time will tell how it gets adopted.

 ## Conclusion